tombolaltd/pixi-tween/README.md

 A tweenManager is automatically created for you in PIXI.tweenManager, which you need to update on ticks via `PIXI.tweenManager.update()`.
 You can create your own tweenManagers via `new PIXI.tween.TweenManager`, and you can also manually update the timings of a manager via `PIXI.tweenManager.update(deltaMS)`

-When a tween is ended, the instance will kept in the memory and in the tweenManager, but you can prevent this if you set .expire = true in the tween.
+When a tween is ended, the instance will kept be automatically removed from the tweenManager.
+Keep a reference to it yourself it you want to re-use; it will re-add itself if required.

 ### Events
 Tween extends from [PIXI.utils.EventEmitter](https://github.com/primus/eventemitter3), and emit some events: start, end, repeat, update, stop and pingpong.
 You can read about these in the api documentation under PIXI.tween.Tween.